 Outside my window, everything is blooming.

-One day last week, as we walked through a Target parking lot of all places, Evan exclaimed, “Why are there flowers on EVERY tree?!”
+One day last week, Evan and I walked through a Target parking lot (of all places), and he exclaimed, “Why are there flowers on EVERY tree?!”
 (His allergies weren’t thrilled about it.)

 “This is what spring is!”
-I exclaimed, much more excited about the prospect.
+I exclaimed, much more excited about the view.

 In Florida, there are four seasons: summer, summer, DEFINITELY SUMMER, and summer.
-For approximately 2.7 days, the temperature will drop below 70 degrees, and we all pull out boots and scarves, and we wistfully call it “fall.”
+For approximately 2.7 days, the temperature will drop below 70 degrees; we all pull out boots and scarves and wistfully call it “fall.”
 It hardly qualifies as it’s own season.
 And as far as foliage goes, it’s dark green, tropical, and swampy, all day every day.

 Apparently, I was wrong!
 Everything is blooming.
 What I thought was a dead bush out front is actually hydrangea, and it’s sprouting the most beautiful, wide green leaves that grow larger every day.
-Out our dining room window is a tree that had been completely bare, but sure enough, some green and red leaves have started poking out along the branches.
-In the backyard, a patch of leaves looks like it may in fact be daffodils or tulips.
+Out the dining room window is a tree that had been completely bare, but sure enough, green and red leaves have started poking out along the branches.
+In the backyard, a patch of leaves looks like it may, in fact, be daffodils or tulips.

-Yet I look out my front window now, our street so still and sunny, the trees so green and some of them full, and I know that the pruning always serves a purpose.
-We have to make room for new growth, after all.
-You know that poem, about how the sun doesn’t strive or compare by simply shines?
+Yet I look out my front window now, our street so still and sunny, the trees so green and some of them full, and I know the pruning always serves a purpose.
+We need to make room for new growth, after all.
+You know that poem, about how the sun doesn’t strive or compare but simply shines?
 The same goes for the trees: they don’t achieve or plan, but just bloom.
 Can I be this way, too?

 I hope it’s not a tired metaphor, all this talk of pruning and blooming and sunshine.
 But I just can’t help it!
-As I’m enveloped in what seems to be a real Spring for the first time in my life, it makes more sense to me than ever.
+As I’m enveloped in a real Spring for the first time in my life, it makes more sense to me than ever.
 It’s no wonder, really, that Jesus talked all the time of planting and harvesting, reaping and sowing, abiding and growing.